reactor-X/kyrin-express/README.md

   - Automatic loading of routes by simple declarations.
   - Typescript support in Node enabling easier maintenance, support for latest standards, code portability and type checks!

-> The framework is still in development, and uses ejs templates for views (for now), you can freely suggest and contribute to the code, or you can send an [email] or tweet me [@ravisemwal94].
+> The framework is still in development, and uses ejs templates for views (for now), you can freely suggest and contribute to the code, or you can send an [email] or tweet me [@ravisemwal_].

 ### What powers Kyrin